Trams in Tallinn: Gotha units

 Between 1955 and 1964, 50 powered tramcars and 50 further unpowered trailer cars were delivered from the Gothaer Waggonfabrik rolling stock production facility in southern GDR (East Germany).
 Between 1965 and 1967, more Gotha G4 "bendy-tram" (hinged) tramcars were added to the fleet.
-Use of the Gotha G4 units continued till 1988.
+Use of the Gotha G4 units continued until 1988.

 One Gotha G4 has survived, and is said to be the only intact unit in the world that can still be operated.
-This particular tram was at one time converted into a café and served as such.
-While the café stopped operations, the internal café layout remains to this day.
-The tram was then repainted with contemporary livery, christened "Pauliine", and can be rented for special rides.
+In 1990, it was converted into a café and christened "Pauliine", after Tallinn's first female tram driver.
+The café ceased operation in 2017, and the tram was subsequently left disused for eight years.
+In 2025, the tram underwent a comprehensive renovation, whereby most of its original features were restored and a new red livery was painted.
+The café table layout was left unchanged.
+It remains too old for daily use, and can now be rented for private events.

+Tatra units

-From the year 1973 on, Tallinn switched suppliers to ČKD Tatra of Prague in Western Czechoslovakia.
+In 1973, Tallinn switched suppliers to ČKD Tatra of Prague in Western Czechoslovakia.

 By 1990, 60 Tatra T4 trams and 73 Tatra KT4 trams had entered service on the Tallinn network.